strolenor/VacationCalendar/README.md

 It is possible to register, login and logout user, by default By default User role is added to every user, and during registration it is possible to chose if user is an Admin or not No user Role management is yet implemented

+Solution has 151MB because no git.ignore file has been added and because database has been attached to it